LifeSource/the-reef-demo/README.md

 #### Disclaimer
 I do not own or claim to own the copyright material used on this demo page.
-All copyrights belong content to their respective owners.
+All copyrights materials belong to their respective owners.

 ### Pre-requisites